Xiao Wu, PhD

 Overview

 Xiao Wu is an Assistant Professor of Biostatistics at Columbia University.
 His research interests lie in developing statistical and causal inference methods to address methodological needs in climate and health research.
-The key goal of his research is to provide scientific evidence on the health impacts of environmental factors in an age of rapidly changing climate.
+The key goal of his research is to provide scientific evidence on the health impacts of environmental factors and their mitigation and adaptation in an age of rapidly changing climate.
 Contact me if you are interested in using data science to build a healthier, environmentally sustainable world!

 Academic Appointments